WILDLIFE MANAGEMENT CERTIFICATE

 This course provides with knowledge and practical skills to people working or wishing to work in wildlife care and management.

-"Learn more in this one internationally accredited certificate than you will in some diploma courses elsewhere.
-ACS certificates comprehensive 600 hr programs, designed to set our graduates up for long term career success" Principal John Mason FIOH, FPLA
+"Learn more in this certificate than you will in some diploma courses elsewhere.
+ACS certificates comprehensive 600-hour programs, designed to set our graduates up for long term career success" Principal John Mason FIOH, FPLA

 Wildlife management is the manipulation of wild animal populations and their habitats for the benefit of both humans and wildlife.
 Wildlife management includes running parks and reserves, altering and rehabilitating wildlife habitats, pest control, protecting human life and property and managing harvests of wildlife.